rstorms90/jsInterviewPrep/README.md

 Hello Russ Storms!
 Boom!

+When you have a closure, the inner function, the closure, still has access to the outer function’s variables.
+It does this by storing references to the outer function’s variables.
+It does not store the actual value.

 ## Event Bubbling

 When you click on a button, the event passes from inner event target to Document.
 Click event pass in the following order: